Gaya Merbah

-Gaya Merbah (Tamazight: ⴳⴰⵢⴰ ⵎⴻⵔⴱⴰⵃ; born 22 July 1994) is an Algerian professional footballer who plays as a goalkeeper for JS Kabylie.
+Gaya Merbah (Tamazight: ⴳⴰⵢⴰ ⵎⴻⵔⴱⴰⵃ; born 22 July 1994) is an Algerian professional footballer who plays as a goalkeeper.

-Career
+Personal life

+Gaya Merbah is the twin brother of defensive midfielder Messala Merbah and the cousin of centre-back Abdelmalek Merbah.

+Club career

 In 2019, Gaya signed a contract with CR Belouizdad.

-In 2022, he signed a three-and-a-half-year contract with Raja CA. In 2024, he signed a five-year contract with JS Kabylie.
+In 2022, he signed a three-and-a-half-year contract with Raja CA. In 2024, he joined JS Kabylie, signing a five-year contract with the Kabyle club.

+On 16 September 2026, he left JS Kabylie.